Darren Aronofsky: Directing style

 Aronofsky's first two films, Pi and Requiem for a Dream, were low budget and used montages of extremely short shots, also known as hip hop montages.
 While an average 100-minute film has 600 to 700 cuts, Requiem for a Dream features more than 2,000.
 Split-screen is used extensively, along with extremely tight closeups.
 Long tracking shots, including those shot with an apparatus strapping a camera to an actor, called the Snorricam, and time-lapse photography are also prominent stylistic devices.
 Often with his films, Aronofsky alternates between extreme closeups and extreme wide shots to create a sense of isolation.

 With The Fountain, Aronofsky restricted the use of computer-generated imagery.
 Henrik Fett, the visual effects supervisor of Look Effects, said, "Darren was quite clear on what he wanted and his intent to greatly minimize the use of computer graphics ... and I think the results are outstanding."
-He used more subtle directing in The Wrestler and Black Swan, in which a less-visceral directing style better showcases the acting and narratives.
-Aronofsky filmed both works with a muted palette and a grainy style.
+Aronofsky filmed both The Wrestler and Black Swan with a muted palette and a grainy style.
 Part of this consistent style involves collaborations with frequent partners cinematographer Matthew Libatique, editor Andrew Weisblum and composer Clint Mansell.
 Mansell's music is often an important element of the films.